glouppe/info8010-deep-learning/lecture3.md

 .kol-1-2[
 ## Padding

-- **Padding** specifies whether the input volume is pad artificially around its border.
+- **Padding** specifies whether the input volume is padded artificially around its border.
 - This parameter is useful to keep spatial dimensions constant across filters.
 - Zero-padding is the default mode.